 Only cooperatives consisting of small farms can be certified.
 The process usually takes six to twelve months to complete and includes establishing formal organizational structures, mechanisms of accountability and transparency, as well as accounting processes.

 However, not all is sunshine and roses with Fair Trade.
-It has proven very difficult to trace the premium paid for fair trade coffee back to developing countries or even to producers.
-In too many cases, it has been found that importers don’t pay a premium to the producers but do charge a premium to distributors.1
+It can be difficult to trace the premium paid for fair trade coffee back to developing countries or even to producers.
+It has also been argued that the fairtrade system can be gamed.(Griffiths, 2012)

 Also, why focus strictly on co-ops of small holders as opposed to farmers with larger farms but in the same predicament or small holders who aren’t in a co-op?
 What makes the small holder, co-op member more deserving than an independent small holder or a farmer with a larger farm facing the same problems, just on a larger scale?